 Taming pet mice is very possible, though it may take some patience.
-With time and consistency (and perhaps a little bribery) you should be able to win the trust of your pet mouse.
-Handling pet mice can be a bit tricky as they are small and quick, but once they are tamed they can be picked up and handled (and can make great pets, even for kids).
+With time and consistency, you should be able to win the trust of your pet mouse.
+It can be a bit tricky to handle pet mice as they're small and quick, but once they're tamed, they can be picked up, handled, and can make great pets, (even for kids).

 - Give a new mouse a few days to adjust to their new home (keep maintenance and interaction to a minimum).

-- Limit interactions to times when your mouse is awake.
-Waking sleeping mice isn't a good way to gain their trust!
+- Move slowly, speak softly, and limit interactions to times when your mouse is awake.
+Waking sleeping mice isn't a good way to gain their trust.

-- Start by just sitting next to the mouse's cage to acclimate them to your presence.
+- Start by just sitting next to the mouse's cage to acclimate it to your presence.

-- Offer a treat (i.e. sunflower seeds, small pieces of nuts or raisins) when your mouse approaches the cage bars.
-Keep doing this until they readily come to the cage bars when they see you.
+- Offer a treat (e.g., sunflower seeds, small pieces of nuts, or raisins) when your mouse approaches the cage bars.
+Keep doing this until it readily comes to the cage bars when it sees you.

 - Once your mouse is comfortable taking treats from your hand through the bars of the cage, offer treats through an open cage door.

-- Once your mouse happily take treats from your hand place a treat on your open hand to entice them to step up onto your hand to retrieve the treat.
+- Once your mouse readily takes treats from your hand place a treat on your open hand to entice it to step up onto your hand to retrieve the treat.

-- Once they voluntarily touch your hand, place the treat on your forearm and allow your mouse to climb onto your hand to get to the treat.
+- When it voluntarily touches your hand, place the treat on your forearm and allow your mouse to climb onto your hand to get to the treat.

-- When your mouse is comfortable climbing onto your hand, try gently scratching the sides and back of their heads (imitating natural grooming behavior).
+- When your mouse is comfortable climbing onto your hand, try gently scratching the sides and back of its head (imitating natural grooming behavior).

 Pick Up Your Mouse the Right Way